The Real Story Behind TalkToTree

 And I’ve always failed.

-And then PING!
+Then PING!
 Circumstances arranged themselves and gave me an opportunity of a lifetime.
 I sold my home, quit my job, moved in with my sweetheart, and sat down to write.

-And at first, it was heaven.
+At first, it was heaven.

-And then, suddenly it wasn’t.
+And then, it wasn’t.

 Because after six months of research and writing, I had chapters and chapters of nothing.